2023 Pakistani census: Design

-The Planning and Development Minister of Pakistan Asad Umar has stated that the military will take charge of security but will not partake in data collection.
-Pakistanis will be counted on the basis of where they lived in the last six months, on an "as is, where is basis".
-The exercise is also going to be Pakistan's first digital census, with Umar stating that "98 percent of the process" will be conducted digitally, and geo-fencing and GIS mapping will be used to monitor the operation.
+The Planning and Development Minister of Pakistan Asad Umar stated that the military would take charge of security but would not partake in data collection.
+Pakistanis would be counted on the basis of where they lived in the last six months, on an "as is, where is basis".
+The exercise was also Pakistan's first digital census, with Umar stating that "98 percent of the process" was to be conducted digitally, and geo-fencing and GIS mapping to be used to monitor the operation.

-The 2023 Census of Pakistan will involve two questionnaires: a housing questionnaire and an individual questionnaire.
+The 2023 Census of Pakistan involved two questionnaires: a housing questionnaire and an individual questionnaire.
 Each question in both forms was deliberated on and improved by a twelve-member Questionnaire committee, headed by Demographer Dr. G.M.
 Arif.
 On 15 July 2021, the committee held a meeting where they finalized both questionnaires unanimously after a comprehensive study.

 On the individual form, the religion question saw an expansion.
 The number of religious identifications Pakistanis could go by in the 2017 census was six (Muslim, Christian, Hindu, Ahmadiyya, Scheduled Castes, and Other), but this has increased to eight as of 2023 with the addition of the Sikh and Parsi categories.
 This change came after significant campaigning by Pakistani Sikhs for recognition as a religion in 2017.
 The change also had been mandated by a Pakistani chief justice ruling in October 2018 that in the next census, a separate category for Sikhs would be provided under the religion question.

 The question asking for respondents' mother tongue also saw its number of categories increase.
 Whereas in 2017, only ten categories were listed (Urdu, Punjabi, Sindhi, Pashto, Balochi, Kashmiri, Saraiki, Hindko, Brahui, and Other), the form for the 2023 census has 14 choices.
 Shina, Balti, Kalasha and Kohistani are recognized in the 2023 form as valid options to select in the language question.

 The nationality question also saw an improvement, going from a binary option asking respondents whether they were Pakistani or not, to giving respondents more options.
 The 2023 form includes five choices Pakistani, Afghan, Bangladeshi, Chinese, or other.

 From December 2022 to January 2023, trainers and enumerators prepared for the census.
 On 6 December 2022, the training of master trainers began with an inauguration ceremony.
 By 19 December, 2,875 trainers at the divisional level began their training and preparation across the country.
 Finally, on 7 January, a group of 121,000 field staff at the tehsil level are expected to begin their training.